-O. Drop Policy:
+N. Drop Policy

-Students may drop or swap (adding and dropping a class concurrently) classes through self-service in MyMav from the beginning of the registration period through the late registration period.
+Students may drop or swap (adding and dropping a class concurrently) classes through selfservice in MyMav from the beginning of the registration period through the late registration period.
 After the late registration period, students must see their academic advisor to drop a class or withdraw.
 Undeclared students must see an advisor in the University Advising Center.
 Drops can continue through a point two-thirds of the way through the term or session.
 It is the student's responsibility to officially withdraw if they do not plan to attend after registering.
 Students will not be automatically dropped for non-attendance.
 Repayment of certain types of financial aid administered through the University may be required as the result of dropping classes or withdrawing.
-For more information, contact the Office of Financial Aid and Scholarships (http://wweb.uta.edu/aao/fao/).
+For more information, contact the Office of Financial Aid and Scholarships (http://wwwb.uta.edu/aao/fao/).

-P. Disability Accommodations:
+O. Disability Accommodations

 UT Arlington is on record as being committed to both the spirit and letter of all federal equal opportunity legislation, including The Americans with Disabilities Act (ADA), The Americans with Disabilities Amendments Act (ADAAA), and Section 504 of the Rehabilitation Act.
 All instructors at UT Arlington are required by law to provide "reasonable accommodations" to students with disabilities, so as not to discriminate on the basis of disability.
 Students are responsible for providing the instructor with official notification in the form of a letter certified by the Office for Students with Disabilities (OSD).
+Only those students who have officially documented a need for an accommodation will have their request honored.
 Students experiencing a range of conditions (Physical, Learning, Chronic Health, Mental Health, and Sensory) that may cause diminished academic performance or other barriers to learning may seek services and/or accommodations by contacting: